edaaydinea/Thinkful-Projects/README.md

-# Games
+# Thinkful projects
-From Thinkful Workshops
+I did these projects while I was participating in Thinful Workshops.